Scott Smitelli

 I know what the immediate response to that is going to be.
 You can’t let users choose their own questions, because they’ll just set it to something like “Type the word bacon?” with an answer of, you guessed it, “bacon.”
 But you know what?
 If a user wants to be that stupid, just let them.
 Apple allowed me to be stupid by not warning me how important it was to remember the answers to my security questions.
 It’s only fair that they grant the other side a similar liberty.

 Oh, and fourth, why the hell would you close a call center that deals with issues that are this important to users?
-Why would you let me waste my time scheduling a call to an empty room?
+Why would you let me waste my time scheduling a call to an empty cubicle farm?
 Why do I trust my contacts, my notes, my iTunes purchase records, and the ability to remotely wipe the entire contents of my phone to a service whose account security team is unavailable the day before a US-only holiday?
-I’m literally one account lockout from having to make an embarrassing 2006-style Facebook post telling all my acquaintances that I lost their contact info.
+I’m literally one account lockout from having to make an embarrassing 2006-style Facebook post telling all my acquaintances that I lost their contact info and to please re-send it.
 It’s not a fun image to have in one’s mind, and yet I can’t seem to shake it.
 Apple likes to tout how everything “just works,” but on those (admittedly few) occasions when it doesn’t, it’s a nightmare to sort out.